 - feeling faint, dizzy, or confused

-The minimum lethal dosage of Fentanyl is estimated to be 250 ug (micrograms).
-Many fatal overdoses thought to be from heroin are actually due to fentanyl; coroners’ offices and state crime laboratories do not test for fentanyl or its analogs unless given a specific reason to do so.
+Many fatal overdoses thought to be from heroin have actually been from fentanyl.
+Even a small dose of fentanyl, such as 2 milligrams, can be lethal depending on how tolerant someone is and their body size.
+Coroners’ offices and state crime laboratories do not test for fentanyl or its analogs unless given a specific reason to do so.

-The FDA issued a public health advisory to alert patients, their caregivers, and healthcare professionals that deaths and overdoses have occurred in patients using both the brand name product Duragesic and generic transdermal fentanyl patches.
-Children are at particular risk for accidental death from exposure.
+The Food and Drug Administration has warned that deaths and overdoses have occurred in people using both the brand-name product Duragesic and generic transdermal fentanyl patches.
+Most recently, it warned that children are

-Fentanyl is an extremely potent opioid that offers significant pain relief to those who suffer from severe acute or chronic pain conditions but is also capable of causing considerable harm or death to individuals who misuse or are accidentally exposed.
+Fentanyl is an extremely potent opioid that offers significant pain relief to those who live with severe acute or chronic pain conditions.
+However, it is also capable of causing considerable harm or death to people with opioid use disorders or people who are accidentally exposed to the drug.

-Some patients and healthcare providers may not be fully aware of the dangers of this very strong narcotic.
-All of society, including families, schools, the medical community, law enforcement, and government officials should be aware of the potentially lethal outcomes of improper medical and illicit fentanyl use.
+Some patients and healthcare professionals may not be fully aware of the dangers of this very strong narcotic.
+All of society, including families, schools, the medical community, law enforcement, and government officials, should be aware of the potentially lethal outcomes of improper medical and illicit fentanyl use.